Juniors (current and rising)

 Applications are available online and are usually due in mid-September.

-The Barry M. Goldwater Scholarship is awarded to outstanding sophomore and junior students (top 25 percent of class and minimum 3.75 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually PhD) and research-oriented careers in their field.
+The Barry Goldwater Scholarship is awarded to outstanding sophomore and junior students (minimum 3.0 cumulative GPA) in mathematics, natural sciences, or engineering who are preparing for graduate study (usually PhD) and research-oriented careers in their STEM field.

 The scholarship is open to US citizens, permanent residents, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, US nationals.